@adcp/sdk API Reference - v10.0.1

 | "reach"

 Seller-native metric to optimize for.
 Delivery metrics: clicks (link clicks, swipe-throughs, CTA taps that navigate away), views (viewable impressions), completed_views (video/audio completions — see view_duration_seconds), reach (unique audience reach — see reach_unit and target_frequency).
-Duration/score metrics: viewed_seconds (time in view per impression), attention_seconds (attention time per impression), attention_score (vendor-specific attention score).
-Audience action metrics: engagements (any direct interaction with the ad unit beyond viewing — social reactions/comments/shares, story/unit opens, interactive overlay taps, companion banner interactions on audio and CTV), follows (new followers, page likes, artist/podcast/channel subscribes), saves (saves, bookmarks, playlist adds, pins — signals of intent to return), profile_visits (visits to the brand's in-platform page — profile, artist page, channel, or storefront.
+Duration/score metrics: viewed_seconds (time in view per impression — reported back via delivery-metrics.viewability.viewed_seconds, governed by the viewability standard).
+Audience action metrics: engagements (any direct interaction with the ad unit beyond viewing — social reactions/comments/shares, story/unit opens, interactive overlay taps, companion banner interactions on audio and CTV), follows (new followers, page likes, artist/podcast/channel follows, or free channel/feed subscribes; paid subscriptions use event_type: subscribe), saves (saves, bookmarks, playlist adds, pins — signals of intent to return), profile_visits (visits to the brand's in-platform page — profile, artist page, channel, or storefront.
 Does not include external website clicks, which are covered by 'clicks').
+DEPRECATED values (slated for removal at next major): attention_seconds and attention_score — these have no industry-graduated definition (DoubleVerify, IAS, Adelaide, TVision, Lumen each define them differently) and cannot be meaningfully optimized for without a vendor binding.
+Use kind: 'vendor_metric' with an explicit vendor and metric_id instead — that path binds the goal to a specific measurement vendor and reconciles to the same (vendor, metric_id) key in delivery's vendor_metric_values[].
+Sellers MAY reject the deprecated values with TERMS_REJECTED and a suggestion to use the vendor_metric kind.

 • Optionalreach_unit?: ReachUnit